facebook/react/docs/docs/refactor/09-reference.md

 * All event objects conform to the W3C spec
 * All DOM properties and attributes (including event handlers) should be camelCased to be consistent with standard JavaScript style.
 We intentionally break with the spec here, since the spec is inconsistent.
 * `onChange` behaves as you would expect it to: whenever a form field is changed this event is fired rather than inconsistently on blur.
 We intentionally break from existing browser behavior because `onChange` is a misnomer for its behavior and React relies on this event to react to user input in real time.

-## Examples

-* React powers all of Instagram.com and many components on Facebook.com, including the commenting interface, ads creation flows, and page insights.
-* We've included [a step-by-step tutorial](./09.1-tutorial.md) for creating a comment box widget with React
-* [The React starter kit](/react/downloads.md) includes several examples which you can [view online in our GitHub repo](https://github.com/facebook/react/tree/master/examples/)
-* [reactapp](https://github.com/jordwalke/reactapp) is a simple app template to get you up-and-running quickly with React.
-* [React one-hour email](https://github.com/petehunt/react-one-hour-email/commits/master) goes step-by-step from a static HTML mock to an interactive email reader (written in just one hour!)
-* [Rendr + React app template](https://github.com/petehunt/rendr-react-template/) demonstrates how to use React's server rendering capabilities.